neenanhi/CSE123_Project/src/espFirestoreExample/README.md

 * Open the Arduino IDE, then sketch and upload onto the ESP32-C3 board.

 ### Libraries:
 1. ArduinoJson by Benoit Blanchon.
+(7.4.1)
-2. Firebase Arduino Client Library for ESP8266 and ESP32 by Mobizt.
+2. Firebase Arduino Client Library for ESP8266 and ESP32 by Mobizt. (v4.4.17)
 3. FirebaseClient by Mobizt.
+(2.0.3)

 ### Boards Manager Additions:
-1. Arduino AVR Boards by Arduino(v2.0.18-arduino.5)
+1. Arduino AVR Boards by Arduino (v2.0.18-arduino.5).
-2. esp32 by Espressif Systems (v3.2.0)
+2. esp32 by Espressif Systems (v3.2.0).

 ### First Run Instructions:
 #### (Assuming Firestore Cloud Up and Running)